 Ulcerative colitis is an inflammatory bowel disease, which includes chronic inflammation of the gastrointestinal tract.
 Recent studies have suggested that the etiology of inflammatory bowel disease is multifactorial, resulting from the interplay of immunological, molecular, genetic, microbial, diet, drug use-related, and environmental factors.
-This study was designed to investigate multiple organ toxicity of DSS-induced ulcerative colitis using glycolytic and mitochondrial metabolizing enzymes as indices.
+This study was designed to investigate multiple organ toxicity of Dextran sulfate sodium-induced (DSS) ulcerative colitis using glycolytic and mitochondrial metabolizing enzymes as indices.
 Twelve mice were divided into two groups of six mice each.
-Group A (Control) received normal drinking water while group B were fed with 2.5% DSS for 7 days in their drinking water, and the dextran sulphate sodium solution was replenished daily.
-Liver, kidney, colon, spleen was excised from the mice after the last administration of DSS, glycolytic and mitochondrial metabolizing enzymes were assessed in all the organs and lymphocytes.
-Activities of glycolytic enzymes LDH and NADase were down-regulated in all the organs.
-Hepatic hexokinase activity significantly reduced as opposed the increase observed in other organs, while aldolase activities were up-regulated in all the organs.
+Group A (Control) received normal drinking water while group B was fed with 2.5% DSS for 7 days in their drinking water, and the dextran sulfate sodium solution was replenished daily.
+The liver, kidney, colon, spleen was excised from the mice after the last administration of DSS, glycolytic and mitochondrial metabolizing enzymes were assessed in all the organs and lymphocytes.
+Activities of glycolytic enzymes lactate dehydrogenase and NADase were down-regulated in all the organs.
+Hepatic hexokinase activity significantly reduced as opposed to the increase observed in other organs, while aldolase activities were up-regulated in all the organs.
 Furthermore, DSS administration caused perturbation in the activities of mitochondrial metabolizing enzymes in all the organs.
-Activities of SDH, MDH, Combined CMP I+III, II+III and IV were down-regulated.
+Activities of succinate dehydrogenase, malate dehydrogenase, Combined Complexes I+III, II+III, and IV were down-regulated.
 All observations are relative to control.
-Data from this study demonstrated that administration of DSS induced ulcerative colitis which invariably perturbs the glycolytic enzymes while mitochondrial metabolizing enzymes are down-regulated consummating to decreased energy availability for cellular processes during ulcerative colitis pathological condition.
+Data from this study demonstrated that administration of DSS induced ulcerative colitis which invariably perturbs the glycolytic enzymes while mitochondrial metabolizing enzymes are down-regulated leading to decreased energy availability for cellular processes during ulcerative colitis pathological condition.

-Keywords: Dextran sulphate sodium, Ulcerative colitis, mitochondria, toxicity, energy metabolism.
+Keywords: Glycolysis, Mitochondria, Toxicity, Colitis, Inflammation.